harry-higgins-2614/cloud-task/README.md

 npm run start:server
 ```

-The URL to publish to is available in your Lambda function via the environment variable `PUBLISH_URL`.
+The URL to publish to is available in your function via the environment variable `PUBLISH_URL`.
 Requests will receive a 200 response code when the request body passes validation.
 If the request body does not pass validation, the server will respond with a 400 response code and an explanation.

 ## Tooling